alfredkam/yakojs/doc.md

     // options for the straight line
     // options for the circle
     maxRadius: 10, // overrides default & sets a cap for a max radius for the bubble
-    // fills: ['#333','#334'] // this will override the fill color and matches with the adjacent data set
+    // fills: ['#333','#334'] // this will override the fill color and matches with the adjacent dataset
     // Note: if fill / fills are not provided - it will randomly generate a color },
   data: set
 });

-// default maxRadius base on chart attributes var maxRadius =  chart.maxRadius || (chart.height < chart.width ? chart.height : chart.width) / 2;
+// default maxRadius base on chart attributes var maxRadius =  Math.sqrt(chart.width * chart.height / data.length) / 2;
 ```

 ###Bar Graph Attributes